Royal Rumble (1989): Aftermath

-The Ultimate Warrior vowed revenge against Rick Rude for his attack after the posedown, to which Rude replied that he wanted a match for the Intercontinental Championship, held by Warrior.
-Over the next couple of months, Rude would regularly appear at ringside midway through Warrior's matches with World champion Savage, luring the Warrior outside and causing him to be counted out (then afterward embracing Savage to emphasize the latter's heel turn.)
+Ultimate Warrior vowed revenge against Rick Rude for his attack after the posedown, to which Rude replied that he wanted a match for the WWF Intercontinental Championship, held by Warrior.
+Over the next couple of months, Rude would regularly appear at ringside midway through Warrior's matches with World champion Savage, luring Warrior outside and causing him to be counted out (then afterward embracing Savage to emphasize the latter's heel turn.)
 At WrestleMania V, Rude won the Intercontinental title, using outside interference from manager Bobby Heenan to pin Warrior.
 Rude thus became the first champion in the Heenan Family.

 The Rockin' Robin-Judy Martin match for the WWF Women's Championship was the last women's match for a championship title conducted at a major WWF pay-per-view event for nearly five years.
 Robin left the company in June 1989 and – with little to no interest in women's wrestling at the time – the title was deactivated in February 1990.
 The title remained vacant until 1993, when Alundra Blayze won a tournament to become the new champion.

 The Royal Rumble marked the WWF PPV debut of The Bushwhackers, who arrived in WWF in December 1988 after leaving WCW whilst in the finals of their United States Tag Team title tournament.
 The Bushwhackers would go on to feud with the Brain Busters throughout the early part of 1989 on the house show circuit.
 Another PPV debut was former NWA World Heavyweight Champion "Rugged" Ronnie Garvin, who also arrived in December 1988 from a run in the AWA.
 After the Rumble, he and Greg "The Hammer" Valentine would feud where they exchanged televised pinfall victories on WWF Superstars of Wrestling, with Valentine winning a "retirement match" on Superstars.

 Steve Lombardi would be repackaged as "The Brooklyn Brawler" on an episode of Prime Time Wrestling later in January 1989, where he attacked The Red Rooster on the set of PTW at the urging of Bobby Heenan, which also "injured" host Gorilla Moonson and started a feud between the two.